sym.sdk.integrations.slack

 Get information about a Slack user.

-A reference to a Slack group.
+A reference to a Slack group DM.

 Returns a list of all users in the workspace.